Oklahoma Childhood Lead Poisoning Prevention Program

 The Oklahoma Childhood Lead Poisoning Prevention Program (OCLPPP) strives for the elimination of childhood lead poisoning as a public health problem in Oklahoma.

-The OCLPPP provides screening and testing for lead exposure for eligible children 6-72 months of age and follow-up for children with blood lead levels that are 5 µg/dL or greater. *In accordance to changes made by the CDC the new reference level is now 5µg/dL instead of 10µg/dL as of June 2012.
+The OCLPPP provides guidance regarding screening and testing for lead exposure for children 6-72 months of age.
+The program also provides follow-up services for children with blood lead levels that are 5 µg/dL or greater and can provide general lead information for any ages.

 Screening and Testing